VegaDeftwing/OpGuidesHugoSrc/content/Engineering/10-networking.md

 ### DHCP

-Some texts will put this in Data or Network layer, it's a bit ambiguous.
+Some texts will put this in Data or Network layer or Link Layer, it's a bit ambiguous.
 It's not -technically- necessary, much like DNS, but it's used as a core part of the network in most networks.
+It does appear the [RFC 2131](https://tools.ietf.org/html/rfc2131) says it's Link Layer, but it seems most people think it belongs in Application Layer.

 ### SSH